 On September 30, 2014, Jerrie passed away at her home in Florida at the age of 88.

 Collectively, our community is comprised of visionaries who exemplify the determination, dedication, and commitment to achieve remarkable things.
 This is The Spirit of Columbus—and Jerrie Mock is a defining example of that spirit.

-The Columbus Foundation created The Spirit of Columbus Award in 2013 to recognize individuals who have exhibited an exemplary community spirit through their accomplishments.
+The Columbus Foundation created The Spirit of Columbus® Award in 2013 to recognize individuals who have exhibited an exemplary community spirit through their accomplishments.
 On March 19, 2013 Jerrie was named the first honoree for this award, and a $5,000 grant established the Jerrie Mock Pilot Club Fund.
 2013 Award Winners also included David Brown and Jeni Britton Bauer.
-Additional award recipients include: the late Denny Griffith, former Mayor Michael B. Coleman, Tanny Crane, Jane Grote Abell, Michelle Alexander, Columbus’ leading African American artists, and last year, those who contributed to the “Save the Crew” movement, Dr. Amy Acton, Roshelle "Food Soldier" Pate, Joanna Pinkerton on behalf of the Central Ohio Transit Authority (COTA), and Dr. Frederic Bertley, President and CEO of the Center of Science and Industry (COSI).
+Additional award recipients include: the late Denny Griffith, former Mayor Michael B. Coleman, Tanny Crane, Jane Grote Abell, Michelle Alexander, Columbus’ leading African American artists, those who contributed to the “Save the Crew” movement, Dr. Amy Acton, Roshelle "Food Soldier" Pate, Joanna Pinkerton on behalf of the Central Ohio Transit Authority (COTA), and Dr. Frederic Bertley, President and CEO of the Center of Science and Industry (COSI).